 In the past, the aircraft and engine leasing, buying and selling businesses have experienced prolonged periods of aircraft and engine oversupply.
 The oversupply of a specific type of aircraft or engine is likely to depress the lease rates for and the value of that type of aircraft or engine.
-The supply and demand for aircraft and engines is affected by various cyclical and non-cyclical factors that are outside of our control, including: • passenger and air cargo demand; • fuel costs and general economic conditions; • geopolitical events, including war, prolonged armed conflict and acts of terrorism; • outbreaks of communicable diseases and natural disasters; • governmental regulation; • interest rates; • the availability of credit; • airline restructurings and bankruptcies; • manufacturer production levels and technological innovation; • manufacturers merging or exiting the industry or ceasing to produce aircraft types; • retirement and obsolescence of aircraft models; • reintroduction into service of aircraft previously in storage; and • airport and air traffic control infrastructure constraints.
-These factors m re-lease our aircraft financial results and hay produce sharp and prolonged decreases in aircraft and engine lease rates and values, and have a material adverse effect on our ability to and engines and/or sell our aircraft engines and parts at acceptable prices.
-Any of these factors could materially and adversely affect our growth prospects.
-Our financial condi financial results and tion is dependent, in part, on the financial strength of our lessees; lessee defaults and other credit problems could adversely affect our d growth prospects. lessees to perform up all the risks facing a ondition depends on the financial strength of our lessees, our ability to appropriately assess the credit risk of our lessees and the ability of order our leases.
-In 2007, we generated 471% of our revenues from leases to the airline industry, and as a result, we are indirectly affected by irlines today.
-The ability of our lessees to perform their obligations under our leases will depend primarily on the lessee's financial condition may be affected by factors outside our control, including: • the price and availability of jet fuel; • competition; • fare levels; • passenger and air cargo rates; • passenger and air cargo demand; • geopolitical and other events, including war, acts of terrorism, outbreaks of epidemic diseases and natural disasters; • increases in operating costs, including labor costs; • labor difficulties;
+The supply and demand for aircraft and engines is affected by various cyclical and non-cyclical factors that are outside of our control, including:

+- passenger and air cargo demand; - fuel costs and general economic conditions; - geopolitical events, including war, prolonged armed conflict and acts of terrorism; - outbreaks of communicable diseases and natural disasters; - governmental regulation; - interest rates; - the availability of credit; - airline restructurings and bankruptcies; - manufacturer production levels and technological innovation; - manufacturers merging or exiting the industry or ceasing to produce aircraft types; - retirement and obsolescence of aircraft models; - reintroduction into service of aircraft previously in storage; and - airport and air traffic control infrastructure constraints.

+These factors may produce sharp and prolonged decreases in aircraft and engine lease rates and values, and have a material adverse effect on our ability to re-lease our aircraft and engines and/or sell our aircraft engines and parts at acceptable prices.
+Any of these factors could materially and adversely affect our financial results and growth prospects.

+Our financial condition is dependent, in part, on the financial strength of our lessees; lessee defaults and other credit problems could adversely affect our financial results and growth prospects.

+Our financial condition depends on the financial strength of our lessees, our ability to appropriately assess the credit risk of our lessees and the ability of lessees to perform under our leases.
+In 2007, we generated 471% of our revenues from leases to the airline industry, and as a result, we are indirectly affected by all the risks facing airlines today.
+The ability of our lessees to perform their obligations under our leases will depend primarily on the lessee's financial condition and cash flow, which may be affected by factors outside our control, including:

+- the price and availability of jet fuel;

+- competition;

+- fare levels;

+- passenger and air cargo rates;

+- passenger and air cargo demand;

+- geopolitical and other events, including war, acts of terrorism, outbreaks of epidemic diseases and natural disasters;

+- increases in operating costs, including labor costs;

+- labor difficulties;

-- availability and cost of financing; - economic conditions and currency fluctuations in the countries and regions in which the lessee operates; - governmental regulation and associated fees affecting the air transportation business; and - environmental regulations, including, but not limited to, restrictions on carbon emissions.
+- availability and cost of financing;

+- economic conditions and currency fluctuations in the countries and regions in which the lessee operates;

+- governmental regulation and associated fees affecting the air transportation business; and

+- environmental regulations, including, but not limited to, restrictions on carbon emissions.